EEB 419, Global Change Ecology

 In addition to teaching, we conduct outreach activities to foster an interest in science and support diversity in STEM fields.
 Below are examples of outreach activities in the lab.

-East Band of the Cherokee Indians High School Program
+Eastern Band of Cherokee Indians High School Program

-In 2016, we began working on an outreach program with Dr. Caleb Hickman and the the East Band of the Cherokee Indians (EBCI).
-Nearly two years later, we are excited to launch the first summer of our program which will provide field-based research and coding experiences for EBCI high school students!
+In 2016, we began working on an outreach program with Dr. Caleb Hickman and the Eastern Band of Cherokee Indians (EBCI).
+Nearly two years later, we were excited to launch the first summer of our program which provided field-based research and coding experiences for EBCI high school students!
 You can learn more about the program here.

 Other outreach activities in the Sheldon Lab